rrcobb/crafting-interpreters/README.md

 DONE Getting a parser error, probably not doing the parsing right (the parser error was using leftparen and rightparen instead of leftbrace and rightbrace, like a bozo)

-Interpreter still panics in bad ways, which is the current worst thing
+Rust version of the interpreter still panics in bad ways, which is the current worst thing

-Todo: make the ternary operator work again, fix the grammar to reflect it properly
-Todo: ch.
-8 challenges

 Challenges:
 1 evaluate expressions in the REPL